07 Jun 2026

 Hydrogen Atom

-Hydrogen atom as a central potential problem, quantum numbers, energy spectrum, and degeneracy.
+Hydrogen atom with one proton and one electron, Coulomb potential, quantum numbers, energy spectrum, and degeneracy.

 msc semester-i quantum-mechanics hydrogen-atom central-potential